zitadel/oidc/UPGRADING.md

 ## V2 to V3

-**TL;DR** at the [bottom](#full-script) of this chapter is a full `sed` script containing all automatic the steps at once.
+**TL;DR** at the [bottom](#full-script) of this chapter is a full `sed` script containing all automatic steps at once.

 As first steps we will: